 It can include scholarships, competitions, work-related awards, or even promotions to leadership positions in your job.

-So, what's the difference between awards and achievements
+What's the difference between awards and achievements

 Hence, you can name the section as "Awards", "Awards and achievements", "Achievements", etc. depending on what you want to include.

-Finally, you don’t always have to create a separate awards and acknowledgements section for your resume.
+Also, you don’t always have to create a separate awards and acknowledgements section for your resume.
 Instead, you can also incorporate them into your other sections, such as professional summary, education, or work experience

 But more on that later.